 1 LS6-15m (F-CGIE)

-The latest single-seater to have joined the club fleet.
+One of the latest single-seater to have joined the club fleet.
 The LS6 is today the type of glider with the best price/ quality ratio.
 It is widely appreciated among the pilots, some of them hoping that a “sister-ship” will come soon…

-1 Ventus 2c (F-CIGG)
+1 Ventus 2C (F-CIGG)

 With its 18m wingspan, the Ventus 2c is the flagship of the single-seaters, combining outstanding glide ratio and performance.
 Club pilots are so happy to fly this machine that it has become, for several years now, the sailplane which performs the highest number of flight hours per year.